GauthamYerroju/gauthamyerroju.github.io/_posts/2025-10-16-home-server-part-1.md

 The protection level for each category is based on a balance between importance, storage cost, and runtime performance hit.

 Category 1 can be rebuilt easily with deployment scripts.
 Excluding the actual assets (categories 3, 4 and 5), _Configs_ (category 2) is also irreplaceable, or very tedious to rebuild.
 I put this on a separate SSD dedicated to this purpose.
 I chose an SSD because this data is frequently read and updated (affecting the performance of services).
 However, we lose two features offered by HDDs: write endurance and power loss protection.
-Luckily, SSD write endurance has come a long way in the past decade, and enterprise SSDs used in servers usually have high write endurance and capacitor-based [Power Loss Protection](https://en.wikipedia.org/wiki/Solid-state_drive#Battery_and_supercapacitor) (PLP).
+Luckily, enterprise SSDs used in servers usually have high write endurance and capacitor-based [Power Loss Protection](https://en.wikipedia.org/wiki/Solid-state_drive#Battery_and_supercapacitor) (PLP).
 Putting configs on a dedicated SSD also decouples the backup and recovery strategies from the other categories.

 ## 2. Hardware Selection and Acquisition